From Hopf-Lax formula to optimal weak transfer plan: Introduction

-The operator $Q^\theta_t$ is often referred to Hopf-Lax formula, in some references it is also called the inf-convolution operator.
-The Hopf-Lax formula is known as the solution of a Hamilton Jacobi's equation, and have been widely studied in many different contexts.
+The above equation is often called the Hopf-Lax formula, in some references the operator $Q_t^\theta$ is also called the inf-convolution operator and often denoted simply by $Q^\theta$ for $t=1$.
+The Hopf-Lax formula is known as the solution of a Hamilton Jacobi equation, and has been widely studied in many different contexts.
+We remark as well in the proof of \cite[Theorem 5.5]{BBP2018}, Backhoff-Veraguas, Beiglbock and Pammer shown that a maximizer of equation \eqref{duality} exists even with a weaker assumption.

+In this paper, since the cost function $\theta$ is convex, real valued, positive and only depended on the euclidean norm, it satisfies the growth condition $\theta(x)\geq a\|x\| + b$ and the condition (A+) in \cite{BBP2018}.
+Therefore we can apply the duality theorem and the existence of the maximizer here.

-Except the introduction, the paper is divided into two sections.
-In section 2, the space will be the real line $\RR$, and in section 3, the space will be $\RR^n$.
+Apart from the introduction, this paper is divided into three sections.
+In section 2, the space will be the real line $\RR$, and in section 3, the space will be $\RR^n$ and we will present some applications in section 4.

-In section 2, we stay on dimension one.
-We provide an equivalent condition for the equality between the weak transport cost and the classical Monge-Kantorovich transport cost (Theorem \ref{The:main1}), which states that
+In section 2, we stay in one dimension.
+We provide an equivalent condition for the equality between the weak transport cost and the classical Monge-Kantorovich transport cost (theorem \ref{The:main1}), which states that

-if and only if the difference between the inverse cumulative functions of $\mu$ and $\nu$ is non decreasing, precisely, the function is non decreasing.
+if and only if the difference between the inverse cumulative functions of $\mu$ and $\nu$ is non-decreasing, precisely, the function is non-decreasing.
+This equivalence also has been obtained recently by Gozlan and Juillet in a slightly different form in \cite{GJ2018} and by Backhoff Veraguas, Beiglboeck and Pammer in \cite{BBP2019}.

-On the other hand, according to Brenier \cite{B91}, in dimension one, the optimal mapping of a classical transport does not depends on the cost function as soon as the cost function is convex.
+Furthermore, according to Brenier \cite{B91}, in one dimension, the optimal mapping of a classical transport does not depend on the cost function as soon as the cost function is convex.
 In \cite{GRSST15}, the same result is obtained for weak transport cost.
 We will give a new proof of this result in section 2, using a very different argument.
-During this approach, a byproduct about Hamilton-Jacobi's equation is obtained, which has its own interest (theorem \ref{cor:Q+}).
+During this approach, a byproduct about the Hamilton-Jacobi equation is obtained, which might have its own interest (theorem \ref{cor:Q+}).

 In section 3, the space will be $\RR^n$.
-We will extend the results of section 2 and look for conditions when the equality $\tbar_\theta(\nu|\mu)=\mathcal{T}_\theta(\mu,\nu)$ will hold in proposition \ref{adddimn} and theorem \ref{Themain1dim_n}.
-We will introduce a class of functions denoted by $\mathcal{F}$, which is the set of all convex functions in the case of dimension one.
-The condition that the equality holds is deeply related to the set $\mathcal{F}$.
+We will show in theorem \ref{Themain1dim_n} an extension of the results of section 2, which provide equivalence conditions (under some smoothness properties) such that $\tbar_\theta(\nu|\mu)=\mathcal{T}_\theta(\mu,\nu)$ holds.
+We will define Property $\mathcal{F}$, which reduces to convexity in one dimension and plays the role of the convexity in $n$ dimensions.
+The condition that there is equality between the weak transport cost and the classical transport cost is deeply related to Property $\mathcal{F}$.

 In section 4, we briefly explain some applications on the infimum convolution inequality introduced by Maurey in \cite{Mau91}.